foggynight/brainfuck/README.md

 # brainfuck

-Brainfuck interpreter written in C; uses a constant number of 8-bit cells and precomputes matching brackets.
+Brainfuck interpreter which uses uses a constant number of 8-bit cells, precomputes matching brackets, and has an accumulator mode.

-There is also an accumulator mode which can be built using the `accum` make target.
+The accumulator mode can be built using the `accum` make target.
 In this mode, the `.` command adds the value of the current cell to an accumulator, the value of the accumulator is output in hexadecimal at the end of program execution.

 ## Installation